ALEHACKsp/Banking-Software/README.md

 ## Can i use this?

 ***This has the free license so you can download and use it.
-I would not recommend for banks though.***
+It was made as a side project for fun/portfolio.***

 ## What is this for?